 As a vet you can work in a range of environments and for a number of Nottingham graduates, choosing to spend time working overseas is a big draw.
 This may be for short period of time or they may relocate on a permanent basis.

 We'll guide you through working in different countries and the things you'll need to consider when exploring your options including visa requirements.

 Where can I work as a BVM BVS graduate from Nottingham?

-With a BVM BVS degree from Nottingham, you'll be qualified to practice in the UK, Australia, New Zealand and Europe.
-This is because your degree is recognised by and accredited by the :
+With a BVM BVS degree from Nottingham, you'll be qualified to practice in the UK, Australia, New Zealand and the Republic of Ireland.
+This is because your degree is accredited by or recognised by the:

 The University is currently in process of obtaining accreditation from the American Veterinary Medical Association (AVMA).
 Until accreditation is completed, there is a four-stage process that Nottingham graduates will need to follow - see below.